smbeiragh/sanam/README.md

 ```

 Level is a number between 1 and 10 that refers to teen private levels of z-index. they are private
-variables in z-index scale file and should't be use directly out side of that file.
+variables to z-index scale file and should't be use directly out side of that file.

 An example from one of my latest projects:
 ```scss